 How Does it Work?

-A fund has a total asset value of $20 billion as of 31st March 2019 and investments are made by the fund in high dividend-paying stocks.
-The fund makes quarterly payout in the form of dividends at the rate of 10% to its investors.
+A fund has a total asset value of $20 billion as of 31st March 2019, and the fund makes investments in high dividend-paying stocks.
+The fund makes quarterly payout in dividends at the rate of 10% to its investors.

 The income funds may come in different forms.
 The investors may choose the fund based on their requirements and the features of the fund.
 There are four types –